D-Moonesinghe/PU-Dup/wow.md

   Lets see if I can pull this down.
 But first create a pull request for Wow.md.
   I guess I don't need a pull request because this was created in the main branch.

+  ### Local Update

+  1. First it failed to fetch or pull.
+Because it was looking to bring down a branch master.
+Only then did I notice that my local branch was still called master; while the new repo I created on GitHut had its default as 'main'.
+  1. I renamed the local master to main very easily with Kracken.
+Then I tried a pulled it failed because it was looking for a upstream master.
+I wen to .git/refs/remotes/origin and renamed the branch to main.
+This allowed me to get my push/pull working.